Building a Comprehensive Strategic Framework for Business Units

 Developing a Strategic Framework for a Business Unit

 Creating a strategic framework is essential to aligning the business unit with its larger goals.
-The following steps outline how to develop an effective framework:
+The following steps outline how to implement OKRs and develop an effective framework:

 1. Select an Appropriate Strategic Framework